DeppSRL/django-twoscoops-project/README.rst

 django-twoscoops-project
 ========================

-A project template for Django 1.5.
+A project template for Django 1.6.

 To use this project follow these steps:

 #.
-Create your working environment
+Create your working environment (do use mkvirtualenv!)
 #.
 Install Django
 #.
 Create the new project using the django-two-scoops template
 #.
 Install additional dependencies